Cosmian/mse-cli/documentation/docs/subcommand/context.md

 `mse-ctl` also creates a directory `$HOME/.config/mse-ctl/context/uuid/` when a deployment is sucessfully completed.
 This directory contains:

 - The tarball of the encrypted code
-- A toml file with the details required for a user to verify the trustworthiness of the app
+- A TOML file with contains the details required for a user to verify the trustworthiness of the app

 === "Enclave certificate"